 4. Keep a daytime plan for heat and energy

-• The daytime can be the hardest part of a July 4 trip, especially in warmer climates.
+• The daytime can be the toughest part of a July 4 trip, especially in warmer climates.

-• Choose a mix of shaded attractions and flexible downtime so you’re not running on fumes right before the show.
+• Choose a mix of shaded attractions and flexible downtime so you are not running on fumes right before the show.

 Examples of planning choices that reduce stress

-• Staying one neighborhood away from the fireworks site can balance access with less crowd pressure, while still keeping you close enough to return on foot or transit.
+• Staying one neighborhood away from the fireworks site can balance access and crowd pressure while still keeping you close enough to return on foot or by transit.

-• Choosing public transit or a walkable waterfront district can make departure smoother than relying on driving right after the show.
+• Choosing public transit or a walkable waterfront district can make departure easier than relying on driving right after the show.

-A good July 4 trip isn’t measured by how long you endure crowds.
-It’s measured by how much of the celebration you actually get to enjoy—before the show, during it, and after when most people are ready to be done.
+A good July 4 trip is not measured by how long you can put up with crowds.
+It is measured by how much of the celebration you actually get to enjoy—before the show, during it, and after, when most people are ready to call it a night.

-By matching your destination to the celebration style you want, and by planning around movement and viewing logistics, you set yourself up for a July 4 that feels like a trip—not a stress test with fireworks.
+By matching your destination to the kind of celebration you want, and by planning around movement and viewing logistics, you set yourself up for a July 4 that feels like a trip—not a stress test with fireworks.